papanito/free-dev-resources/README.md

 - **[RedHat Linux]**, while CentOS Linux provided a no-cost Linux distribution, no-cost RHEL also exists today through the [Red Hat Developer program](https://developers.redhat.com/rhel8).
 You need a [Individual Developer subscription](https://developers.redhat.com/rhel8)<sup>[redhat-linux]</sup>

-  - Includes:
+  - Features:
     -  RHEL can be used in production for up to 16 systems

 ## Collaboration

 - **[jira] and [confluence]**: [atlassian] offers with [jira] a free issue tracking platform and with [confluence] a free wiki

-  - Includes:
+  - Features:
     - 1 site
     - Supports up to 10 users or 3 agents
-    - Includes 2 GB of storaga
+    - Features 2 GB of storaga
     - Offers Community support
   - [Pricing](https://www.atlassian.com/software/jira/pricing)

 - **[trello]**: [atlassian] offers with [trello] a project management/kanban board

-  - Includes:
+  - Features:
     - Unlimited cards
     - Unlimited members
     - Up to 10 boards